rick79/AoC2024/README.md

 Learned how to use BenchmarkTools, and when refactoring my code how to work with CartesianIndex instead of tuples.

 ## Day 13: Claw Contraption
 Learned how to use structs and mutable structs.
-Alsp found an interesting behaviour for matrix division where `A\b´ surprisingly didn't work that well since there seemed to be a very small error when doing this calculation for one of the machines in the test data.
+Alsp found an interesting behaviour for matrix division where `A\b` surprisingly didn't work that well since there seemed to be a very small error when doing this calculation for one of the machines in the test data.

 ## Day 14: Restroom Redoubt
 Learned about file IO.